WORK IN PROGRESS

 This may not be able to capture all possible causes of errors that could be encountered during the processing of the data patching.

 The returned Patient resource is a preview only and has not been committed.
-Hence the version number and last_modified date would be cleared/absent.
+Hence the version number and last_modified date would be different.

 This stage processes the input parameters checking for errors/warnings and begins the changes to the patient resources.